pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/README.md

 Additionally, there is no sense in having a DVD without a title.
 So that field must always have a value.
 To add a constraint that this value cannot be null, you add the key words `NOT NULL`.

-Ratings can be a single letter like `G` or four letters like `PG-13`.
-Limiting the characters can help keep the data consistent since only `G` can be entered, not `General`.
+Ratings can be a single letter like `G` or four letters like `PG13`.
+Limiting the characters can help keep the data consistent since only `G` can be entered, rather than the full word `General`.
 You can limit the number of characters by using the datatype `VARCHAR(n)`.

 Price can be set as an integer set in cents.
 You can easily convert it to a dollar amount with JavaScript.
 You don't want to allow a negative price so you can use the constraint `CHECK (price >= 0 )`

 Finally, you can expect that most VHS tapes are still in print.
 However, sometimes they may be discontinued.
-Therefore, setting a default value of false if the user doesn't enter a value can be prudent.
+Therefore, setting a `DEFAULT` value of false if the user doesn't enter a value can be prudent.

 ```SQL
 -- Note `ratingg` is not a typo in this case.
 You will update it to `rating` in a later section.